U.S. court returns 'Santa Claus is Comin' to Town' to composer's heirs

-NEW YORK Oct 8 "Santa Claus is Comin' to Town," one of the December holiday season's most widely recognized tunes, is comin' back to the family of a man who helped write it.
+NEW YORK "Santa Claus is Comin' to Town," one of the December holiday season's most widely recognised tunes, is comin' back to the family of a man who helped write it.

 Reversing a lower court ruling, the 2nd U.S. Circuit Court of Appeals said on Thursday that the heirs of J. Fred Coots, who co-wrote the Christmas classic with Haven Gillespie in 1934, are entitled to reclaim their copyright in the song from EMI Feist Catalog.